In this article, we will cover best practices to prevent water damage on your Rhombus cameras. Topics included in this article are:

 R1

 Ensure that both the gray gasket and the white screw cap are in place and tightly assembled.
 Check that the gasket forms a tight seal with the ethernet cable.
 An unusually thin cable may not seal well.
-In this case, wrap some electrical tape around the cable where the gasket grips it, or apply some silicone caulking around the cable exit.
+In this case, wrap some electrical tape around the cable where the gasket grips it or apply some silicone caulking around the cable exit.

 R360

 The R360 has rubber O-rings on the inside and two on the outside.
-The below photos showcase where they are located on the camera.
+The photos below showcase where they are located on the camera.
 It's crucial to place the silica packet inside to prevent water damage.

 R400

-Beware of moisture!
 The R400 comes with an attachable gasket that can be screwed into the back or the side of the camera.
 There are two rubber rings protecting the side that screws into the camera.

 R500/R510